Top 5 Healthy Self-Catheterization Tips

 - Wash your hands with soap and water.
 Many people think this step is simple, but they might be doing it wrong.
 To properly wash your hands, you need at least 20 seconds to thoroughly scrub not just your palms, but the back of your hands, your wrists, between your fingers, and underneath your fingernails.
 Here is a video from Johns Hopkins Medicine on the proper techniques of handwashing.

-- Never reuse single-use catheter.
+- Never reuse a single-use catheter.
 A lot of intermittent catheters on the market are designed to be used once and disposed of.
 Never reuse them because you’ll likely get an infection.
 If you have reusable catheters, be sure to properly disinfect them every time before use.
 However, study has suggested that because people can make mistakes when disinfecting their reusable catheters, sterile, single-use catheters may be a better choice.

 2. Don’t hurt yourself

 Sometimes self-catheterization can lead to pain, bleeding (hematuria), and urethral trauma.
-As the result of urethral trauma, scar tissue can form on the urethral wall, narrowing the urethra and making future catheterization more difficult.
+As a result of urethral trauma, scar tissue can form on the urethral wall, narrowing the urethra and making future catheterization more difficult.

 To prevent this: